 You may easily conceive, that I had great pleasure in perusing your letter of the 18th instant, which, with the enclosures, I received last evening.
 It was much damped by my finding that General Montgomery had the same difficulties to encounter, with the troops under your command, that I have with these here.
-No troops were ever better provided, or higher assure the gentlemen to the southward that there could not be any thing more abhorrent proposed, than a union of those [these] colonies for the purpose of conquering the southern colonies."-General Greene, to Governor Ward, 16 October, 1775.
+1 No troops were ever better provided, or higher paid; yet their backwardness to enlist for another year is amazing.
+It grieves me to see so little of that patriotic spirit, which I was taught to believe was characteristic of this people.